kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp.markdown

 {% endfigure %}

 ## Conclusion
 Developing and deploying with Gulp is fun.
-I like the UNIX philosophy of Gulp, to have small files which do one task and connect these to larger workflows.
+I like the UNIX philosophy of Gulp, to have small files, which do one task and connect these to larger workflows.
 And because I keeped my Gulp tasks small, pluggable and easily shareable, I was able to add Gulp to my second website in less than five minutes.